 “A complete assessment of each applicant is important to identifying the best graduate students for your program.
-Banning the use of GRE scores in admissions removes an essential component for programs to have a full understanding of the potential of each applicant”
+Using GRE scores is essential in having a full understanding of the potential of each applicant.”

 – Maureen Grasso, Professor of Textile Sciences and Former Graduate Dean at North Carolina State University and ETS Strategic Advisor

 Learn more about what the graduate community is saying about use of GRE scores.

 Inside Higher Ed

 Removing barriers for applicants is a priority, but eliminating the GRE test does the opposite.

 Higher Ed Dive

 An associate dean believes students should be empowered to present their qualifications to admissions committees however they think best.